Long time California wine- maker William Knuttel has concentrated on ultra-premium wine making for the majority of his wine career.

 William Knuttel was Vice President & Winemaker at Chalk Hill Winery from 1996 to 2003, specializing in ultra-premium Chardonnay, Cabernet Sauvignon, Sauvignon Blanc and Pinot Gris, and most recently he was Executive Winemaker for Dry Creek Vineyard, where he completely re-honed the styles and quality of that winery’s extensive portfolio from 2003 to 2011.
 Knuttel was also ZAP’s winemaker in 2005, producing their Heritage Zinfandel, and President of the California Cabernet Society 1999-2003.

 William Knuttel lives in Napa with his wife Robin, a Cosmetic Dermatologist.
-His daughter Kate is a recent graduate from California College of the Arts, while his son Sebastian, a cellist, studies at UC Santa Cruz, majoring in Mathematics with a minor in music.
+His daughter Kate graduated from California College of the Arts with a Bachelor of Fine Arts, while his son Sebastian, a cellist, studied at UC Santa Cruz, receiving his BA with a major in Mathematics and a minor in Music--both are currently part of the family business.
 As its President over five years, Knuttel developed the Napa Valley Youth Symphony, a non-profit dedicated to bringing professional orchestral experience to talented young musicians, and, as an avid supporter of the arts in general, he sits on the board of Berkeley Symphony as Vice President of Development.